ovito.pipeline

 , e.g. a simulation file, and all modifiers have been applied to the data.
 If you invoke thecompute()

 method repeatedly without changing the modifiers in the pipeline between calls, the pipeline may serve subsequent requests by returning cached output data.The optional frame parameter specifies the animation frame at which the pipeline should be evaluated.
-Frames are always consecutively numbered (0, 1, 2, …).
-If you don’t specify any frame number, the current time slider position is used – or frame 0 if not running in the context of an interactive OVITO Pro session.
+Frames are consecutively numbered and range from 0 to

 - Returns: